Invisible E-commerce Profit Killers & How to Fix Them

 A Quick Anecdote From the Field (80,000+ Auto Parts)

-A while ago, we worked with a fast-growing auto parts retailer — a team of nearly 20 people managing a massive catalog of more than 80,000 SKUs.
-If you’ve ever worked in the auto-parts ecosystem, you know how messy and complex these catalogs can get.
+A while ago, we worked with a fast-growing auto parts retailer—a team of nearly 20 people managing a massive catalog of more than 80,000 SKUs.
+If we’ve ever worked in the auto-parts ecosystem, we know how messy and complex these catalogs can get.
 Each product isn’t just a standalone item; it comes with compatibility charts, year/make/model combinations, variant fitment differences, supplier-specific data feeds, and dozens of granular product attributes.
 Managing all this information manually becomes overwhelming very quickly, especially when the catalog keeps expanding and new suppliers push frequent updates.

 On the surface, the website looked great.
 But once we ran a deep crawl, the real picture emerged: